'We will hunt you down and make you pay': Biden warns Kabul airport attackers | Politics

 - United States

-President Joe Biden has vowed to ''hunt'' down the terrorists and make them ''pay'' for the deadly attacks outside the Kabul airport in which 13 US service members were killed and 18 others wounded.
+US President Joe Biden has vowed to ''hunt'' down the terrorists and make them ''pay'' for the twin blasts at the Kabul airport in Afghanistan that killed 13 American soldiers and injured 18 others, and ordered his commanders to develop plans to strike back at them.

-“To those who carried out this attack, as well as anyone who wishes America harm notice, we will not forgive.
+''To those who carried out this attack, as well as anyone who wishes America harm notice, we will not forgive.
 We will not forget.
 We will hunt you down and make you pay.
-I will defend our interests and our people with every measure at my command,” Biden told reporters at the White House on Thursday.
+I will defend our interests and our people with every measure at my command,'' Biden said in his remarks at the White House on Thursday.

+An emotional president bowed his head for a moment of silence for US service members killed in the attacks at the Kabul airport.

+''These American service members who gave their lives - it's an overused word, but it's totally appropriate here - were heroes,'' said Biden, who appeared to be fighting back tears.
+He ordered US flags to half-staff across the country.

-The president said the ISIS-K was behind the gruesome attack at the Hamid Karzai International Airport in Kabul and at a hotel nearby.
+Biden said the ISIS-K was behind the gruesome attack at the Hamid Karzai International Airport in Kabul and at a hotel nearby on Thursday.

 Biden said he has ordered his commanders to develop operational plans to strike ISIS-K assets, leadership and facilities.